yulikexuan/refactoring/hide-delegate/README.md

   - changes propagate to all the clients of the server that use the delegate obj
 - by placing a simple delegating method on the server that hides the delegate obj
   - the dependency of the delegate obj can be removed

+### Remove Middle Man is the Inverse of Hide Delegate
+- After a while, there could be too many delegate methods

 ---